LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 ## Running

-Logtalk notebooks can be run using JupyterLab, JupyterLab Desktop, Jupyter notebook, or VSCode.
+Logtalk notebooks can be run using JupyterLab, JupyterLab Desktop, Jupyter notebook, and VSCode.

 ### Running using JupyterLab

 Simply start JupyterLab (e.g. by typing `jupyter-lab` in a shell) and then click on the Logtalk Notebook (or Logtalk Console) icon in the Launcher or open an existing notebook.

-Also see the [JupyterLab Logtalk CodeMirror Extension](https://github.com/LogtalkDotOrg/jupyterlab-logtalk-codemirror-extension) for *syntax highlighting* of Logtalk source code in JupyterLab 4.x.
+Also see the [JupyterLab Logtalk CodeMirror Extension](https://github.com/LogtalkDotOrg/jupyterlab-logtalk-codemirror-extension) for syntax highlighting and automatic indentation of Logtalk source code in JupyterLab 4.x.

 ### Running using JupyterLab Desktop